 FAQs - Compatibility

-Since I upgraded my Mac operating system, DavkaWriter 7 doesn’t work.
+Since I upgraded my Mac operating system to Catalina, DavkaWriter 7 doesn’t work.
 What do I do?

 How do I open a Dagesh document in DavkaWriter?